egressif.

 Bounce-classification-driven hygiene

 Failures are classified and treated by meaning.
 A 550 5.1.1 unknown-user suppresses long-term.
 A 452 over-quota suppresses briefly.
 Transient infrastructure noise does not suppress at all.
 Your lists stop decaying into reputation damage, automatically.
+And the knowledge compounds: outcomes observed anywhere on our network inform the gate everywhere, so dead addresses get discovered once, not once per sender.

 03